marymanruzhang/album-media-gallery/design-plan/design-journey.md

 **Administrator User:**

-- Username: TODO: username
+- Username: kyle
-- Password: TODO: password
+- Password: monkey

-**Consumer User:**

-- Username: TODO: username
+- Username: mary
-- Password: TODO: password
+- Password: monkey

 **Note:** Not all websites will support consumer log in.
-If your website doesn't, say so.
+If your website doesn't, say so. no consumer log in

 ### Grading: Step-by-Step Instructions (Final Submission)